 Investments in Affiliated Underlying Funds.
 The Investment Adviser will have the authority to select and substitute underlying funds of the Underlying Tactical Fund.
 The Investment Adviser and/or its affiliates are compensated by the Underlying Tactical Fund and by the affiliated underlying funds for advisory and/or principal underwriting services provided.
-The Investment Adviser is subject to conflicts of interest in allocating Underlying Fund assets among the various underlying funds both because the fees payable to it and/or its affiliates by affiliated underlying funds differ and because the Investment Adviser and its affiliates are also responsible for managing the affiliated underlying funds The portfolio managers may also be subject to conflicts of interest in allocating Underlying Fund assets among the various underlying funds because the Underlying Fund's portfolio management team may also manage some of the affiliated underlying funds.
+The Investment Adviser is subject to conflicts of interest in allocating Underlying Fund assets among the various underlying funds both because the fees payable to it and/or its affiliates by affiliated underlying funds differ and because the Investment Adviser and its affiliates are also responsible for managing the affiliated underlying funds The portfolio managers may also be subject to conflicts of interest in allocating Underlying funds because the Underlying Fund's portfolio management team may also manage some of the affiliated underlying funds.
 The Trustees and officers of the Goldman Sachs Variable Insurance Trust may also have conflicting interests in fulfilling their fiduciary duties to both the Underlying Fund and the affiliated underlying funds for which GSAM or its affiliates now or in the future serve as investment adviser or principal underwriter.
-In addition, the Investment Adviser's authority to allocate investments among affiliated and unaffiliated investment companies creates conflicts of interest.
-For example, investing in affiliated investment companies could cause the Underlying Fund to incur higher fees and may cause the Investment Adviser and/or its affiliates to receive greater compensation, increase assets under management or support particular investment strategies or affiliated investment companies.
+In addition, the Investment Adviser's authority to allocate investment companies could cause the Underlying Fund to incur higher fees and may cause the Investment Adviser and/or its affiliates to receive greater compensation, increase assets under management or support particular investment strategies or affiliated investment companies.